pyodide/pyodide/docs/usage/service-worker.md

 1. Polyfill `XMLHttpRequest` because it isn't available in service workers' global scopes.
 2. Import Pyodide
-3. If you're planning on calling `loadPyodide` after [installation](https://web.dev/service-worker-lifecycle/) of the service worker, import `pyodide.asm.js` too.
+3. We don't need it for this example, but if you're planning on calling `loadPyodide` after [installation](https://web.dev/service-worker-lifecycle/) of the service worker, import `pyodide.asm.js` too.

 After all the required scripts are imported, we call `loadPyodide` to set up Pyodide, then create a Python function called `modify_data`.
 This function add a `count` property to an object, where `count` is equal to the number of times `modify_data` is called.
 We will access this function via a handle assigned to the Javascript variable `modifyData`.
 We also set up a fetch event handler that intercepts requests for json files so that any JSON object that is fetched is modified using `modifyData`.